|Ordered||2 Feb 1935|

 Discovery of the wreck

-The wreck of U-1 was located by divers in 2007 confirming the loss in mine barrage Field no 7.
+The wreck of U-1 was located by divers in June 2007 and her anti-aircraft gun salvaged, confirming the loss in mine barrage Field No. 7.
 The entire aft section of the boat was blown off indicating a direct mine hit.
 See more information and photos here: http://wrakkenmuseum.nl/u-1

 Previously recorded fate